aus-ref-clim-data-nci/aus-ref-clim-data-nci/_sources/collection/howto.md

 but clear references to the original source (i.e. github repository) and how it is used should still be detailed in the README file.

-## Dataset updates
+## Update a dataset

-Frequency of dataset updates depends on the specific dataset.
+The frequency of dataset updates depends on the specific dataset.
 We will try wherever possible to follow the original dataset schedule.
 Where regular updates are necessary we will use the [accesdev Jenkins server](https://accessdev.nci.org.au/jenkins/job/aus-ref-clim-data-nci) to manage scheduling.